mpeshev/DX-Plugin-Base/readme.txt

 === DX Plugin Base ===
-Contributors: nofearinc
+Contributors: nofearinc, devrix
-Tags: plugin, base, startup, skeleton, stub
-Requires at least: 3.1
+Tags: plugin, base, startup, framework, foundation, skeleton, backbone, sample, example Requires at least: 3.1
-Tested up to: 3.6
+Tested up to: 4.0
-Stable tag: 1.2
+Stable tag: 1.4
 License: GPLv2 or later

 Startup plugin code for new plugin, including the archetype of standard features, admin and core functions to be used in new plugins.